mehedi-sharif/soulspring/content/get-started.md

     - title: 'Initial Consultation:<br/>Development of a Personalized Therapy Plan '
       image: images/initially-expects/02.svg
       lists:
-      - The Medical Director creates a personalized therapy plan from the roadmap to address root cause(s) and deliver an integrative approach to your healing journey
       - Results of the diagnostic testing provide a roadmap to underlying imbalances and/or dysregulations
+      - The Medical Director creates a personalized therapy plan from the roadmap to address root cause(s) and deliver an integrative approach to your unique healing journey
       - Emphasis on nutrients, herbal remedies, nutrition, lifestyle, sleep hygiene, stress management, mindfulness practices, etc. For chronic and/or complex conditions, an advanced therapy plan is made.